pleaseRedo/Point-Cloud-Renconstruction-and-Camera-Calibration/README.md

 Details of first five parameters can be found in load_sequence_color.m

-The last parameter must be in the form of 0 and 1.
+The last parameter must be either 0 or 1.

 If input is 1 then the program will use your calibrated matrices.